The #TeamDMF behind the Daniel Morcombe Foundation

 Emma loves getting outside and camping with family, along with reading and attempting to grow her own veggie garden!

-Kristanna joined the Daniel Morcombe Foundation after several years as an event manager in not-for-profit and tourism on the Sunshine Coast.
-She is thrilled to bring her event management skills and passion for events that make a difference to the team.
-Kristanna manages our annual Day for Daniel campaign, along with much-loved events the Walk for Daniel and Dance for Daniel.
+Briana joined the Daniel Morcombe Foundation after several years working in various event industries, such as sport, government, corporate and weddings.
+She is excited to be working with the Daniel Morcombe Foundation team to deliver events that make a difference.
+Briana manages our annual Day for Daniel campaign, along with much-loved events the Walk for Daniel and Dance for Daniel.
 She grew up learning from the Foundation’s first child safety initiatives and is truly humbled to be contributing to personal safety education for children across Australia.

 Rebecca joined the Daniel Morcombe Foundation team after working in the not-for-profit space for many years, particularly in marketing, brand and design.
 Rebecca brings a strategic and creative approach to our design and brand at the Daniel Morcombe Foundation and works to grow and enhance our brand nationally across our events and online presence.